Demonstrating Kondo behavior by temperature-dependent scanning tunneling spectroscopy

 where $\alpha\equiv\left(2+\sqrt{3}\right)/6\sim0.622$, $\beta\equiv1-1/\sqrt{12}\sim0.711$ and $\gamma\equiv1-1/\sqrt3\sim0.423$ are constants and $\tau\equiv\pi \kB T$ the temperature parameter.
-Using this relation, the Kondo temperature $\TK = \DeltaK/1.542\kB=\GammaK/3.92\kB$ can be determined accurately from the intrinsic halfwidth of a single spectrum, taken at finite temperature.
-While this quick method does not aim to prove the Kondo nature of a zero-bias peak, it represents a useful shortcut to extract the $\TK$ of a Kondo system.
+Using this relation, the Kondo temperature $\TK = \DeltaK/1.542\kB=\GammaK/3.92\kB$~\cite{Note1} can be determined accurately from the intrinsic halfwidth of a single spectrum, taken at finite temperature.
 Fig.~\ref{fig:single-point-TK}(a) displays the $\TK$ obtained from the individual spectra of data sets DS1 and DS2 in dark blue and green circles, respectively.
-There is less than 3\% of variation between the individually determined Kondo temperatures and the $\TK$ obtained before by fitting Eq.~(\ref{eq:kondowidth}) to the linewidths as a function of temperature.
-Since the extracted Kondo temperatures are expected to stay approximately constant over the entire temperature range up to $\TK$, a deviation from the expected behavior has to be attributed to an experimental reason.
-The single-point $\TK$ method applied to the merged data set DS1+DS2 reveals a slight deviation for Kondo temperatures at $T> 5$ K, where the experiment yields slightly lower values than expected.
-This can be attributed to a not fully thermalized system at higher temperatures, which is often a source of uncertainty in temperature-dependent measurements.
+There is less than 3\% of variation between the individually determined Kondo temperatures and the $\TK$ obtained before by fitting Eq.~\ref{eq:kondowidth} to the linewidths as a function of temperature.
+Similarly consistent Kondo temperatures are found by applying this method to temperature-dependent data sets reported elsewhere~\cite{supplemental}.
+The slight deviations from the expected constant behavior of the extracted $\TK$ versus temperature may be attributed to experimental reasons, such as incomplete thermalization at higher temperatures~\cite{Gruber:JPCM:2018}.